adnsv/go-exp/README.md

   - flattening maps into slices of key-value pairs
   - sorting key-value pairs by key and by value
   - merging maps with conflict resolution
+  - inverting maps with duplicate key detection
-  - one-liner `range for` loops for key or value ordered iterating over existing maps
+  - one-liner `range for` loops for key-ordered or value-ordered iterating over existing maps

 - `github.com/adnsv/go-exp/sets` package
   - implements intersect, union, difference, and other set-like functionality